olmallet81/URT/README.md

 ## URT for Python
 URT can be called from Python.
 The Cython wrapper has been written with the C++ linear algebra library Blaze.

-Before testing URT under Python make sure to have built URT shared library with Blaze
+Before testing URT under Python make sure to have built URT shared library under ./URT/build with Blaze with for example the command *make USE_BLAZE=1*.

-To compile the Cython code and build the shared library that will be imported from Python, run setup.py under ./URT/python with the following command: *python setup.py build_ext --inplace*.
+To compile the Cython code and build the shared library CyURT.so that will be imported from Python, run setup.py under ./URT/python with the following command: *python setup.py build_ext --inplace*.

 Before running Python code export the URT C++ library path with the following command (under Linux):
 *export LD_LIBRARY_PATH=/path/to/URT/lib:$LD_LIBRARY_PATH*.